Racionalistas/vue-currency-application-test-project/README.md

 The Russian version is stable, the English version will be released in the following update.

 ### Difficulties
 Every step was very difficult to me, from rerendering issues to setting Vue compatibility with frameworks and receiving data from open currency API.
+Besides, haven't worked with Vuetify framework before.

 ## Project setup
 ```